tydangelo18/tydangelo18/README.md

 - 🔭 I’m currently working on a collaborative project that offers a user-friendly documenting and messaging software for behavioral residential care facilities.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Solidity and Smart Contract Development.
-- 👯 I’m looking to contribute to anything that involves the MERN stack, analytics, or Blockchain technology.
+- 👯 I’m looking to contribute to anything that involves Smart Contracts, Blockchain, or Analytics.
 - :e-mail: tydangelo18@gmail.com | Let's get in touch!

 <br />